-If bovine spongiform encephalopathy (BSE) or 'mad cow disease' got into New Zealand, it would severely affect our economy.
 If you process animal feed, operate a slaughterhouse, or farm ruminant animals, you must follow these rules to reduce the risk of bovine spongiform encephalopathy (BSE).

 Why rules are needed